Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW6/hw_answers.md

 ## Question 2

 ![[Pasted image 20250305143833.png]]
 a.)
 The edge connectivity of the undirected graph is 2.
-This can be found by converting it to a directed graph where all the edges are bidirectional and have
+This can be found by converting it to a directed graph where all the edges are bidirectional and have a capacity of 1.
+Then it's simply a matter of finding the maximum network flow and and using the min max